 MSNBC is reporting on a pair of studies proclaiming the safety of weight loss surgery.
 It doesn't take long to see through the games being played with the studies, though.

 First up, these "long-term" studies only extended for 7 to 10 years.
-If similiar procedures done without the intention of weight loss hadn't been shown to severely reduce life expectancy, this might be significant.
+If similiar procedures down without the intention of weight loss hadn't been shown to severely reduce life expectancy, this might be significant.
 Alternately, if we assume fat people only have a decade to live, this would be significant.
 If the study didn't also show that 94% of the fat people were likely to make it through that decade.

 Which brings us to the second issue.
 About 94% of fatties didn't die.
 95% of surgery patients didn't die.
 Wow.
 What a difference.
 I did round up from 93.67% for the fat people, though, so I maybe I minimized the difference.
 So, for every 100 people, the difference was slightly more than 1 person.